caseyjlaw/tpipe/README.md

 Build Instructions:
 1) Install CASA

-2) Build casapy-free CASA (optional)
-This step builds python modules that let you import CASA into any Python session.
+2) Build casapy-free CASA (optional; not possible on OSX yet) This step builds python modules to import CASA into any Python session (no "casapy" session needed).
 This requires fixing some links to libraries with patchelf.
 Full instructions at http://newton.cx/~peter/2014/02/casa-in-python-without-casapy.
 See also the casapatch.sh script, which must be edited and run to build new CASA python modules.